Turn Hours Into Minutes

 Real data.
 Not a stress test.

-The full CourtListener corpus — 31 structurally distinct tables ingested concurrently — rehydrated losslessly in a single pass.
-Enterprise hardware peak: 8,151,597 rows/sec, 3.03 billion rows at 40 workers, zero failures.
+The full CourtListener corpus — all 32 structurally distinct tables, including the 347 GB opinions table, moved concurrently — verified lossless in a single pass: 401 GB, 2,608,874,016 rows, in about 60.5 minutes of Data Movement Time on a single consumer desktop.
+Database-to-database, the same engine moves 75.8 million rows in 3 minutes 3 seconds.
+Enterprise hardware peak: 3.03 billion rows at 40 workers, zero failures — 8,151,597 rows/sec.
 File to database.
 Database to database.
 On-prem or cloud.
 Same binary, same pipeline.

-Not the same table ingested 31 times.
-Thirty-one structurally distinct CourtListener datasets — schemas ranging from 3 to 203 columns, file sizes from kilobytes to 26 GB — ingested concurrently in a single pass.
+Not the same table moved 32 times.
+All 32 structurally distinct CourtListener datasets — schemas ranging from 3 to 203 columns, file sizes from kilobytes to the 347 GB opinions table — moved and verified concurrently in a single pass: 2,608,874,016 rows in about 60.5 minutes of Data Movement Time.
 Zero failures.
 Zero dropped rows.
 Exact parity confirmed across every table.

-Intel Xeon Gold (32c), Pure Storage FlashArray, 30 concurrent workers, 2.27 billion rows ingested in a single run.
-Zero failures.
-Zero delta.
-On consumer NVMe hardware the same engine delivers 2.5M rows/sec — the ceiling scales with the hardware beneath it.
+Intel Xeon Gold (32c), Pure Storage FlashArray, 30 concurrent workers, 2.27 billion rows moved in a single run — zero failures, zero delta, at a peak of 8,151,597 rows/sec.
+On consumer NVMe hardware the same engine sustains 2.5M rows/sec: the ceiling scales with the hardware beneath it.

 Unoptimized cloud floor: ~883K rows/sec